OpenTermsArchive/engine/README.md

 The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the [`NODE_ENV` environment variable](#node-env).

+If you want to change your local configuration, we suggest you create a `config/development.json` file with overridden values.

 An example of a production configuration file can be found in `config/production.json`.

 ##### Storage adapters configuration